Q: What is a Bridge Loan?

 A: Many lenders will not grant a home equity line or loan if the home is on the market.
 In addition, adding an additional lien on a home can cause problems with the home sale.

-Q: What are the benefits?
+Q: What Are the Benefits?

 A: Bridge loans allow the borrower to put their home on the market without restrictions.
 In addition, the borrower can remove any contingencies to sell their home from their offer to buy their new home.
 Finally, many bridge loans don’t require payments for a few months, giving buyers time to hopefully sell their old home before worrying about paying off the loan.

-Q: What are the drawbacks?
+Q: What Are the Drawbacks?

 A: Typically, interest rates and points are higher on a bridge loan than on a home equity line or loan, and there are costs and fees involved with closing a bridge loan, whereas many home equity products are free.
 In addition, it can be difficult to qualify for a bridge loan, since the buyer would essentially need to be qualified to own two homes.

-Anyone interested in a bridge loan should compare the benefits and drawbacks for each option and determine what is the best fit for their particular situation.
+Anyone interested in a bridge loan should compare the benefits and drawbacks of each option and determine what is the best fit for their particular situation.
 Talk to your financial advisor to discuss what is best for you.